Moesif/moesif-cloudflare/README.md

 ## Install via Cloudflare Workers (Custom install) using Cloudflare Dashboard

+The Cloudflare Playground lacks an origin server so `logOutgoingRequests` has no effect.
+As a workaround for testing, you can temporarily set `logIncomingRequests` to true.
+Mo API response will be logged, but you can at least verify basic functionality.
+Once you release to production (where an origin server exists), ensure you revert `logIncomingRequests` back to false to avoid duplicate events being logged.
+{: .text-center .notice--warning}

 ### 1. Create new Worker using Moesif Javascript code

 1. Go to [Cloudflare Workers Dashboard](https://dash.cloudflare.com/workers).